miguelherreravillanueva/Proyecto-Backend.RedSocial/README.md

 ## Technologies used 💻

 For this project I have used Node, Express, MongoDB Cloud and Mongoose technologies, and the Postman API platform.
+Also, I have used Trello tool to keep an organization of the project.

 ### Preview